It’s WrestleMania 39 weekend! Full match card, UK start time and how to watch it live

-WWE WrestleMania 39 UK start time: Night 1 and Night 2 match card including Logan Paul - how to watch on TV
+WWE WrestleMania 39 UK start time: Night 1 and Night 2 match card including Cody Rhodes - how to watch on TV

 WWE goes Hollywood with its ‘Showcase of the Immortals’ pay-per-view WrestleMania 39 - here’s everything you need to know.

-In what could be the biggest and most spectacular event in WWE history, WrestleMania 39 takes over Hollywood boasting a match card that includes internet sensation Logan Paul, main evented by Roman Reigns and Cody Rhodes.
+In what could be the biggest and most spectacular event in WWE history, WrestleMania 39 takes over Hollywood boasting a star-studded match card.
+Night 1 - which aired on Saturday (April 1) - saw John Cena lose to Austin Theory, a great performance from YouTube stars Logan Paul and KSI and much more, but what does Night 2 have in store?

-Once again, the pay-per-view is held across two nights on April 1 and April 2 at California’s sold-out SoFi Stadium.
+Once again, the pay-per-view has been held across two nights on April 1 and April 2 at California’s sold-out SoFi Stadium.
 It was initially scheduled to be the venue of WrestleMania 37, but was relocated to Tampa, Florida due to the Covid-19 pandemic.

-Fans have also had their eyes glued to WWE’s weekly iterations of RAW and SmackDown, with one of the major storylines heading into the weekend being the much-loved Sami Zayn tagging with Kevin Owens to take the tag titles from The Bloodline.
+One of the biggest storylines that has glued viewers’ eyes to WWE’s weekly iterations of RAW and SmackDown is the much-loved Sami Zayn and Kevin Owens’ feud with The Usos of The Bloodline.
+The team of Zayn and KO main evented the first night of WrestleMania where they defeated their rivals to win the Undisputed Tag Team Championships.

-Major talking points heading into the ‘show of shows’ include whether or not Roman Reigns’ over 900-day reign as Undisputed Universal Champion will come to an end, John Cena’s return to the squared circle, and Edge facing Fin Balor in Hell in a Cell.
+Major talking points heading into Night 2 of the ‘show of shows’ include whether or not Roman Reigns’ over 900-day reign as Undisputed Universal Champion will come to an end by the hands of Cody Rhodes.
+The ‘son of a plumber’ is hoping to finish his WWE return with the major championship after he left competitors AEW to join the company one-year-ago.

-But what is the full match card of Night 1 and Night 2 of WrestleMania 39, what time does it start in the UK and how can you watch it?
+But what was the full match card of Night 1 and what should BT Sports and WWE Network viewers expect for Night 2 of WrestleMania 39, what time does it start in the UK and how can you watch it?
 Here is everything you must know this weekend.

 WrestleMania 39 UK start time and how to watch on WWE Network and BT Sport